KennethanCeyer/awesome-llm/README.md

 - [OpenAssistant SFT 6](https://huggingface.co/OpenAssistant/oasst-sft-6-llama-30b-xor) - 30 billion LLaMa-based model made by HuggingFace for the chatting conversation.
 - [Vicuna Delta v0](https://huggingface.co/lmsys/vicuna-13b-delta-v0) - An open-source chatbot trained by fine-tuning LLaMA on user-shared conversations collected from ShareGPT.
+- [MPT 7B](https://huggingface.co/mosaicml/mpt-7b) - A decoder-style transformer pretrained from scratch on 1T tokens of English text and code.
+This model was trained by MosaicML.

 [:arrow_up: Go to top](#top)